Cabinet minister rejects national misogyny and racism inquiry

 - A Muslim firefighter, bullied because of his faith, had bacon put in his sandwich by colleagues

-Mr Afzal said that since the report was published, he had been contacted by staff from other organisations, including the BBC, NHS, the military and police forces, who said they were experiencing similar issues.
+Mr Afzal said that since the report was published, he had been contacted by staff from other organisations, including the BBC, NHS, the armed forces and police forces, who said they were experiencing similar issues.

 Mr Afzal, a former chief crown prosecutor, said: "We're not talking about a tiny outbreak here, a tiny outbreak there.